Strobesstrobes

 What are the types of XSS?

 There are three primary types of XSS, separated by how the payload reaches the victim: reflected, stored, and DOM-based.
-A fourth label, blind XSS, is just stored XSS that fires in a context you can't see, like an admin log viewer.
+A fourth label, blind XSS, is just stored XSS that fires in a context you cannot see, like an admin log viewer.

 • Stored XSS (WSTG-INPV-02): the payload is saved server-side (a comment, profile field, support ticket) and served to every user who views it.
 Highest impact because no per-victim link is needed.